What Does a Database Developer Do?

 Sample Interview Questions

-- How do you keep up with the latest technological advances in the field?
+- What do you do to keep up with the latest advances in database technology and SQL?